Tylenol with Codeine Side Effects

 Applies to acetaminophen / codeine: oral capsule, oral elixir, oral solution, oral suspension, oral tablet

-Along with its needed effects, acetaminophen / codeine may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, acetaminophen / codeine may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking acetaminophen / codeine:More common
+If any of the following side effects occur while taking acetaminophen / codeine, check with your doctor immediately:More common

 - Difficult or troubled breathing